kirjavascript/cakeybar/README.md

 # define a bar with the name `bar_name`
 [bar.bar_name]

+# provide a class for the bar
+class = ""

 # monitor index the bar appears on. a list of monitors can be seen with `cakeybar -M`
 monitor = 0